Generating Image Content with Reference Objects in Photoshop

 In this photograph of a seated woman she’s wearing a gray suit and holding a laptop.
 I wanted to replace the suit with the gold dress.

-Begin by tracing the outline of the area you want to change with the Lasso Tool, then choose Generative Fill from the Contextual Task Bar.
-Click the “models” icon and make sure Firefly Image 3 is selected, then the icon to the left of it will become active.
-Click to select your reference image on disk – in this case, the gold dress.
+Begin by tracing the outline of the area you want to change with the Lasso tool.
+Then choose Generative Fill from the Contextual Task Bar.
+Click the models button and make sure Firefly Fill & Expand (beta) is selected.

 Here’s the result of replacing the original suit with that dress, as well as two other costumes drawn from other images.
 Some of the results are extraordinary – note, for instance, the slight reflection of the polka dot bikini in the laptop surface.
 The soldier’s uniform has been added perfectly, despite the fact that the uniform was originally on a man.
 But what are those odd additions added to the laptop in the gold dress version?